Website Manager

 Continuous Batting Order (All Divisions): Every rostered player bats.

-No mid-game removal unless injury or emergency.
+No mid-game removal unless due to injury or emergency.

 The continuous order resets each game.

-On-Deck Batter Warm-Up is Prohibited
+On-Deck Batter Warm-Up Is Prohibited

 Bunting